How to Build a Test Automation Strategy That Works: Best Practices and More

 The behavior driven framework for testing automation will consist of a large number of feature files that contain scenarios based on the gherkin model (given/when/then) that are written in plain English.
 The key benefits of this framework are that the findings will be easy to understand even for non-technical users and that there are plenty of ways to reuse the code.
 The downside is that preparing the feature files takes a significant amount of time, and so does maintaining the cases.

-The key concept of the data driven framework is separating the data from the actual tests, so that they two could exist and be interacted with separately.
+The key concept of the data-driven framework and data-driven testing as a whole is separating the data from the actual tests, so that they two could exist and be interacted with separately.
 This is a particularly suitable framework for projects where data is frequently changing — that way, the team can run the same tests with different sets of data.
 The downside of this approach is that collecting and classifying data takes time, while code reusability is not very high.

 Modular driven framework